-Curriculum Validation
+❖ Curriculum Validation

-- A two-day validation workshop in collaboration with the Curriculum Research Evaluation Development Directorate (CREDD) of MoBSE. - They focused on the appropriateness of approaches and suggested content for the LtP methods. - Other areas of focus included language appropriations and clarity of objectives and learning outcomes. - Consensus was developed on the issues identified.
+- A two-day validation workshop in collaboration with the Curriculum Research Evaluation Development Directorate (CREDD) of MoBSE. - Reviewers were divided into three groups with each team given one of the three levels of the curriculum to review. - They focused on the appropriateness of approaches and suggested content for the LtP methods as well as whether the content is appropriate for a particular level or north. - Other areas of focus included language appropriations and clarity of objectives and learning outcomes as well as key competencies that the children are expected to develop from each module. - Second, a presentation of the observation and suggested changes were made by the groups and consensus was developed on the issues identified.